Oghma-Infinium/Ascensio/README.md

 ### Game Folder

 Ascensio uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
-All the files that you need to run the list are in a folder called `Stock Game` within your Acsensio folder.
-You don’t need to copy anything at all.
+Your Skyrim install for Ascensio should be self-contained and located in a folder named `Stock Game` within your Acsensio folder.

 ### Antivirus Exceptions

 Generally speaking, using Windows Defender is advised as it is a solid antivirus software that will have minimal interference with the game.
 Antivirus programs can be notorious for false flagging MO2's VFS as problematic, causing crashes or other problems.
 Antivirus programs like BitDefender, Norton, and Webroot are especially aggressive, and you will very likely need to fully remove them from your PC in order to actually launch the game through MO2.

-If you use Windows Defender, it is advised that you set up an Exception for the modlist.
-To do this follow these steps.
+If you use Windows Defender, it is advised that you set up an exception for the modlist.
+To do this, follow these steps:
  1. Press the Windows Key.
  2. Type "Windows Defender" in the search bar and select "Windows Security".
  3. Click on "Virus & threat protection" in the left pane.